• Skip to primary navigation

 For no just cause, you deliberately miss meetings or make silly mistakes that you shouldn’t make.
 This is one of the most common signs of burnout that people rarely notice.

-Because you’re already overwhelmed by these meetings and have made certain mistakes, you begin to lose confidence in your ability to deliver.
+Because you’re already overwhelmed by these meetings and have made inevitable mistakes, you begin to lose confidence in your ability to deliver.

 15. Increased Negative Attitude And Sensitivity.